SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ##### Notes

-1. This action is available in the *Conversation* booster.
+(1) This action is available in the *Conversation* booster.
 It will recalculate the strategy according to the current race situation and environmental conditions.
-Will show the same result as the [plugin action "StrategRecommend"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) and the corresponding voice command.
+Will show the same result as the [plugin action "StrategRecommend"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) and the corresponding voice command.<br>
-2. This version of "Strategy Recommendation" is available in the *Reasoning* booster.
+(2) This version of "Strategy Recommendation" is available in the *Reasoning* booster.
 It will check whether a pitstop in the next lap is valid in the context of the current strategy and might create some benefit.
 Therefore it may be triggered, for example, when the Spotter detected, that a direct opponent has entered the pit.

 #### Events